unicornrainbow/git-spaces/README.md

     $ ls
     master my_space

-When you're finish with a space, commit your changes and remove the 'workspace' (This is the actual git workspace, now a sub directory of the project workspace.) with `rm -rf`.
-This will remove the working directory and linked repo of the space, but leave the root .space directory intact with all your changes.
+When you're finish with a space, commit any remaining changes and remove the **workspace** (**workspace** refers the actual git workspaces, which now show up as subdirectories independent of the project directory).
+You can do this using `rm -rf`.
+Your changes will remain intact and avaible in all other spaces you've created or will create.

 ## Installation